surviv-underclock/docs/README.md

 ; all following instructions are executed immediately after each other

-shoot-start = "<" ; shoot key down
-shoot-end = ">" ; shoot key up
+shoot-start = "<" ; shoot key down (default is mouse down) shoot-end = ">" ; shoot key up (default is mouse up)

 ; press key and release immediately shoot = "!"
-swap = "\" ; swap gun slots
-; use uppercase to denote free switches switch-1 = "a" / "A" ; equip primary
+switch = "\" ; switch gun slots (default keybind is T) ; use uppercase to denote free switches equip-1 = "a" / "A" ; equip primary
-switch-2 = "b" / "B" ; equip secondary
+equip-2 = "b" / "B" ; equip secondary
-switch-3 = "c" / "C" ; equip melee
+equip-3 = "c" / "C" ; equip melee
-switch-4 = "d" / "D" ; equip throwables
+equip-4 = "d" / "D" ; equip throwables
 ```
 This defines a language that compactly describes a sequence of actions that could be converted to a macro and executed.

 It's irrelevant whether one switches with `equip other weapon` or a `number key`, so they are not included in the notation.
-I originally thought `swap weapons` was irrelevant, but it's actually needed to handle cancelling burst weapons' shots.
+I originally thought `switch weapon slots` was irrelevant, but it's actually needed to handle cancelling burst weapons' shots.

 ## Timers
 ### Old System